ksurana21/revpref/README.md

       - `ccei` computes the critical cost efficiency index, CCEI (also known as the Afriat efficiency index).
-The CCEI is defined as the maximal value of the efficiency level e such that the data set is consistent with (e)GARP.
-Intuitively, this measure indicates the degree to which the set of demand observations is consistent with the (strict) GARP conditions.
+The CCEI is defined as the maximal value of the efficiency level e such that the data set is consistent with GARP.
+Intuitively, this measure indicates the degree to which the set of demand observations is consistent with GARP.
 The user needs to provide a T X N price matrix and a T X N quantity matrix where T corresponds to the number of observations and N corresponds to the number of consumption categories.
 Optionally, the user can specify the axiom (WARP, SARP, or GARP) for which the CCEI needs to be computed.
 When no axiom is specified, the function takes the default option as GARP.

       - `mpi` computes the minimum and maximum money pump index (MPI).
         Echenique et al. (2011) proposed the money pump index as a measure of the severity of GARP violation.
-It is defined as the amount of money that an arbitrageur can “pump” from an irrational consumer.
-While the MPI concept is conceptually appealing, it may be computationally challenging to compute for data sets with a large number of observations.
+It is defined as the amount of money that an arbitrageur can “pump” from a consumer.
+        While the MPI measure is conceptually appealing, it may be computationally challenging to determine this index for data sets with a large number of observations.
 In particular, Smeulders et al. (2013) showed that computing the mean and median MPI is an NP-hard problem.
 As easy-to-apply alternatives, Smeulders et al. (2013) proposed the minimum and maximum MPIs